View on GitHub

 Pd’s facilities for data structures, iteration, and recursion are somewhat limited, thus sooner or later you’ll want to program your own Pd objects, also known as externals.
 Pd externals are usually programmed using C, the same programming language that Pd itself is written in.
 But novices may find C difficult to learn, and the arcana of Pd’s C interface may also be hard to master.

-Enter pd-lua, the Pd programmer’s secret weapon, which lets you develop your externals in the Lua scripting language.
+Enter pd-lua which lets you develop your externals in the Lua scripting language.
 Lua, from PUC Rio, is a small programming language, but very capable, and is generally considered to be relatively easy to learn.
-For programming Pd externals, you’ll also need to learn a few bits and pieces which let you interface your Lua functions to Pd, but programming externals in Lua is still quite easy and a lot of fun. pd-lua only allows you to program control objects at this time (for doing dsp, you might consider using Faust instead), but it gives you access to Pd arrays, clocks and receivers, and also has good support for live-coding.
+For programming Pd objects, you’ll also need to know a few bits and pieces which let you interface your Lua functions to Pd, but these aren’t very complicated and can be picked up by just looking at a few basic examples.

 History and credits

 pd-lua was originally written by Claude Heiland-Allen, with contributions by Frank Barknecht and Martin Peach, according to the original source.
-Claude’s repository is still online at https://code.mathr.co.uk/pdlua; please also check his website at https://mathr.co.uk/, and https://mathr.co.uk/blog/lua.html for Lua-related content on his blog (including pd-lua’s original announcement).
+Please check Claude’s website at https://mathr.co.uk/, and https://mathr.co.uk/blog/lua.html for Lua-related content on his blog (including pd-lua’s original announcement).

 Martin Peach took over maintenance of pd-lua in 2011, you can find that part of the history in Pd’s old svn repository at SourceForge, including IOhannes Zmölnig’s loader update for Pd 0.47.
-The present source is a fork of IOhannes’ repository at https://anonscm.debian.org/git/pkg-multimedia/pd-lua.git, from which the official Debian packages are built.
-This in turn is apparently based on the 0.7.3 version of pd-lua in Pd’s svn repository.
+The present source started as a fork of the 0.7.3 version in IOhannes’ Debian package repository.
+It is actively maintained by Albert Gräf (Lua 5.3 update, Purr Data support, pdx.lua live-coding extension, tutorial), with contributions by Claude Heiland-Allen (Lua 5.4 update, bugfixes), Alexandre Porres (documentation updates), sebshader (relative path loading), Timothy Schoen (plugdata compatibility, signal and graphics support), and Ben Wesch (multi-channel signal support, GitHub workflow, Deken tests and uploads).

 Installation